 - Teens do want limits.
 Boundaries are reassuring because they show you care.

 - Curfews should be set only after considering many things: How much sleep does your teen need?
 What other responsibilities does your teen have?
 What are typical curfews for their friends?
 Are these reasonable in your view?
+What are they doing when they’re out?
+Don’t set a 10pm curfew if the movie they’re seeing doesn’t end until 10:30.

 - Involve your teen in making decisions about curfew, including consequences for missing it.